 Editor’s note: The Trump Administration finalized the new rules for Association Health Plans in June 2018.
 But in March 2019, a federal judge overturned the new AHP rules, noting that the Trump Administration’s approach to AHPs “stretches the definition of ’employer’ beyond what ERISA’s text and purpose will bear” and calling the AHP rule “absurd” and “clearly an end-run around the ACA.”
-The Trump Administration can appeal the court’s ruling or revise the AHP rules, and a statement issued by the Department of Labor the following week indicated that the Administration was still considering their options at that point — but clearly noted that they disagree with the court’s ruling.
-The Administration has until May 28 to file an appeal, if they choose that route.
+The Trump administration had until May 28 to file an appeal, and they did so on April 26.

 What are association health plans?

 - Association health plans were designed to allow small businesses and self-employed individuals to join together and purchase health coverage as part of an association.

 - But the plans were historically controversial, due in part to concerns about plans being “vehicles for fraud.”